mairaata/ox-qa/README.md

 Project Structure
+main.py: The entry point of the application, responsible for orchestrating the document loading, preprocessing, and evaluation processes.
+Data: Contains the pdf documents
+notebook: any exploration work
-main.py: The entry point of the application, responsible for orchestrating the document loading, preprocessing, and evaluation processes. document_loader.py: Contains the DocumentLoader class for loading PDF documents from various sources. text_splitter.py: Defines the TextSplitter class for splitting documents into chunks. embedding_generator.py: Implements the EmbeddingGenerator class for generating embeddings from text. document_preprocessor.py: Provides the DocumentPreprocessor class for preprocessing documents by splitting and generating embeddings. faiss_vectordb.py: Contains the FAISSVectorDB class for creating and searching a vector database using FAISS. llama_reader.py: Implements the LlamaReader class for generating natural language answers based on the retrieved information. evaluation_component.py: Defines the EvaluationComponent class for evaluating the system's performance against a set of test questions. logger.py: Contains a singleton Logger class for consistent logging throughout the application.
+src: contains data components related to loading and preprocessing PDF documents. model contains implementation related to LLaMa model pipeline contains details related to langchain QA evaluation component defines the EvaluationComponent class for evaluating the system's performance against a set of test questions. logger.py: Contains a singleton Logger class for consistent logging throughout the application.
-Configuration
-The application can be configured by modifying the clients dictionary in main.py.
-Each client should have the following keys:

-input_path: The path to the folder containing the PDF documents for the client.
+Configuration for any configuration of model or files.

 ## Hardware Requirements